falcnix/owasp-istg/src/02_framework/device_model.md

-Other models, e.g., the ones mentioned in [Related Work](#related-work), include sensors and actors as components of a device.
-Within this guide, sensors and actors are considered physical, wireless or user interfaces respectively because they enable interactions between device-internal and -external elements or users via physical (e.g., touch sensor, door control) or wireless connections (e.g., microphone, temperature sensor).
+Other models, e.g., the ones mentioned in [Related Work](#related-work), include sensors and actuators as components of a device.
+Within this guide, sensors and actuators are considered physical, wireless or user interfaces respectively because they enable interactions between device-internal and -external elements or users via physical (e.g., touch sensor, door control) or wireless connections (e.g., microphone, temperature sensor).

 In some cases, it is also possible that devices comprise parts which can be considered devices themselves (i.e., nested devices).
 It then depends on the perspective of the observer which interfaces are classified as internal and external.
 The determining factor are the boundaries between the observer and the interface (see [Device Boundaries](#device-boundaries), [Device-Internal Elements](#device-internal-elements) and [Interfaces](#interfaces)).